 - Text in the email itself.

 Qtip: Remember, the expiration setting in the email task defines when this link is disabled.

 Response reports come with three headers of information: Recipient Data, Response Summary, and Embedded Data.

 Recipient Data contains information such as the date the survey response was completed, IP Address, internal Response ID, and the URL to view the Response Report.
 The Response Summary contains all questions in the survey and their answers.
 Finally, Embedded Data contains all the embedded data you set in your Survey Flow, in addition to several default fields.

 Qtip: By default, all answers to all questions and all embedded data are included in a response report.
 However, our Engineering Services team can create custom response reports to fit your organization’s needs.
 Contact your Account Executive if you’re interested in this solution.

 For a more manual solution, consider using piped text in an email task.
 This will require building reports from scratch, which will not have the PDF export or live link.

 Mapping a Response Report Link in Salesforce

-To map a response report link into Salesforce, see Mapping a Response Report Link.
+You can map a response report link to Salesforce so it appears on record pages.
+To map a response report link to Salesforce, see Mapping a Response Report Link.